 They added that this approach could be used for good (for example, to boost the effectiveness of public health campaigns) or ill (imagine if online gambling companies started using these techniques, or if they were used to sway a national election campaign).

 Ads tailored to your personality could just be the start.
 As apps and tracking software become more sophisticated (especially via wearable devices), it may be possible to gather data in real-time about users’ current mood or emotional state and then tailor ads accordingly, both in terms of their content, but also their timing.
-“Hence, extrapolating from what one does to who one is likely just the first step in a continuous development of psychological mass persuasion,” Matz and her team concluded.
+“Hence, extrapolating from what one does to who one is, is likely just the first step in a continuous development of psychological mass persuasion,” Matz and her team concluded.

 Image: via Matz et al/Getty Images